pgeu/pgeu-system/docs/confreg/configuring.md

 : Should the field asking the attendee to give (or not) consent to have their photograph taken at the event.

+Dynamic properties
+:  List of [dynamic properties](reports#dynamic) that can be added to each registration.
+These fields are used for custom reporting and similar functions, and are not visible to the end user.

 Registration open
 : If regular registration is open.